bgoonz/python-gitbook/_BACKUP/interview-prep/interview-resources/150-practice-problems-and-solutions.md

 **54.** Write a Python program to get the current username [Go to the editor](https://www.w3resource.com/python-exercises/python-basic-exercises.php#EDITOR) [Click me to see the sample solution](https://www.w3resource.com/python-exercises/python-basic-exercise-54.php)​

-**55.** Write a Python to find local IP addresses using Python's stdlib [Go to the editor](https://www.w3resource.com/python-exercises/python-basic-exercises.php#EDITOR) [Click me to see the sample solution](https://www.w3resource.com/python-exercises/python-basic-exercise-55.php)​
+**55.** Write a Python to find local IP addresses using Python’s stdlib [Go to the editor](https://www.w3resource.com/python-exercises/python-basic-exercises.php#EDITOR) [Click me to see the sample solution](https://www.w3resource.com/python-exercises/python-basic-exercise-55.php)​

 **56.** Write a Python program to get height and width of the console window.
 [Go to the editor](https://www.w3resource.com/python-exercises/python-basic-exercises.php#EDITOR) [Click me to see the sample solution](https://www.w3resource.com/python-exercises/python-basic-exercise-56.php)​